Enrollment Services: Phone, 1-800-447-6610

 Three areas of knowledge will be measured: Writing, Math and Foreign Language.

 Writing: Wesleyan College courses require strong writing skills across disciplines.
 Faculty are dedicated to helping students develop writing abilities.
-In order to place students in courses which support their current writing skills, the Writing Program requires each student to take a College Writing Proficiency Assessment.
+In order to place students in courses which support their current writing skills, the Writing Program requires new students to take a College Writing Proficiency Assessment.
 The Writing Proficiency Assessment not only helps faculty to understand each student's unique writing needs, it is also required for the successful completion of the general education program.
+Students who receive transfer credit for ENG 101 or ENG 111 are not required to take this assessment.

 Faculty within the English Department score the assessment, which may indicate the need to enroll in WRI 101 (Fundamentals of College Writing) or WRI 100 (Writing in English as a Second Language), when offered, if English is not a student's first language.
 When space is available WRI 100 is optional for exchange students.